 If you are an employee of the US Foreign Service and your position requires you to establish and maintain favorable relations in foreign countries, you may receive a nontaxable allowance for representation expenses.
-If your expenses are more than the allowance you receive, you can deduct the excess expenses as an itemized deduction if you meet certain conditions.
+If your expenses are more than the allowance you receive, you can no longer deduct the excess expenses as an itemized deduction.
 For more information, refer to U.S. Foreign Service Employees.

 Foreign Earned Income Exclusion, and Foreign Housing Exclusion and Deduction

 Certain taxpayers can exclude or deduct income earned in foreign countries.
 However, the foreign earned income and housing exclusions and the foreign housing deduction do not apply to the income you receive as an employee of the US Government.

 For more information on the foreign earned income and housing exclusions and foreign housing deduction, see Publication 54, Tax Guide for US Citizens and Resident Aliens Abroad.